 Download the guide here, which highlights 20 locations.
 The graveyard is open daily to the public from dawn to dusk.

 The abundant beauty of Pine Grove Furnace State Park hides the fact that this area was, for many years, a hub for the iron industry.
 It was left as an unattractive industrial wasteland in the late 1800s when that industry went bankrupt.
 With its natural resources now restored and preserved, visitors to this state park can still see signs of the area’s past, most notably the iron furnace, paymaster’s cabin, and the Ironmaster’s Mansion, which now serves as a hostel.

 This walking tour features information about 11 landmarks important to the iron industry and the community who lived and worked here.
-(TIP: The shiny blue stone you may see on the ground is called slag, an unwanted byproduct of making iron.
-It was disposed of in large piles around the furnace but is now considered a historic artifact.
+(TIP: The shiny blue stone you may see on the ground is called slag, an unwanted byproduct of iron-making.
+It was disposed of in large piles around the furnace but is now considered a historical artifact.
 Please leave what you find.)

 To learn more, download the Camp Michaux walking tour brochure with information on more than 25 markers located throughout the site.
 (TIP: The Cumberland County Historical Society offers guided tours of Camp Michaux each spring and fall.)

-If you are looking to delve more into the unique history of Carlisle, both The Barefoot Historian and TimeKeeper Tours offer options for public and private group tours featuring ghosts, legends, murders, mayhem, and more.
+If you want to delve more into the unique history of Carlisle, both The Barefoot Historian and TimeKeeper Tours offer options for public and private group tours featuring ghosts, legends, murders, mayhem, and more.